Establishing Paternity in Orange County

 custody (the right to participate in significant decisions on behalf the child),

-of a child), or at least the right to visit with the child.
-The establishment
+residential care of a child), or at least the right to visit with the

 child support and inheritance rights.

-family law attorneys can explain the legal issues involved in a paternity action.
-The task
+divorce attorneys can explain the legal issues involved in a paternity action.

-of establishing paternity has become easier today, but the laws are much
+The task of establishing paternity has become easier today, but the laws

 How Paternity Is Established